 Board Stipends

-The rationale for the different amounts between boards and the additional amount for chair is that we started with an amount for the Selectboard, used 75% of that amount for the Board of Assessors and Board of Health to reflect the greater responsibilities of the Selectboard, and then provided an additional 10% to the chairs of each board for their additional duties and responsibilities.
+The rationale for the different amounts between boards and for the additional amount for chair is that we started with an amount for the Selectboard, used 75% of that amount for the Board of Assessors and Board of Health to reflect the greater responsibilities of the Selectboard, and then provided an additional 10% to the chairs of each board for their additional duties and responsibilities.

 There was no interest in changing this rationale.

 Mr. Garrison moved to increase the current stipends for elected boards by 12%, with final FY2025 stipends being $2,640 for Selectboard chair, $2,400 for Selectboard members, $1,980 for Board of Assessors and Board of Health chair, and $1,800 for Board of Assessors and Board of Health members.
+Seconded by Mr. Bowman and approved.

+Bell-Upp – Aye, Bowman – Aye, Garrison – Aye, Hanold – Aye, Menegoni – Aye, and Wisnewski – Aye

+Ms. Olsen asked if the committee would be willing to consider updating the hourly rates included in Schedule II, even though they are not technically stipends.
+Ms. Olsen suggested leaving the bottom of the ranges as is, but increasing the top of each range by $2 to accommodate inflation and provide departments with some flexibility in the case of returning staff.

+Mr. Garrison moved to increase the top of each hourly range by $2.
 Seconded by Mr. Hanold and approved.

 Bell-Upp – Aye, Bowman – Aye, Garrison – Aye, Hanold – Aye, Menegoni – Aye, and Wisnewski – Aye

 Updates from Town Accountant

 On July 28, 2023, the Department of Revenue certified Free Cash at $612,927, Sewer Retained Earnings at $620,201, and Airport Retained Earnings at $1,263.
 These funds are now available for appropriation by Town Meeting.